1960s Hala Gooseneck Desk Lamp

 Hala Zeist Lampenfabriek

 Hala is one of the first light companies of The Netherlands, originated in 1932 in the city of Zeist and later moved to Amersfoort.
 Herman Theodoor Jan Anthoin Busquet (February 9, 1914 – June 12, 1977) was the founder of the company.
-It is always said that he designed most of the the Hala lamps, but that is in all probability not true.
+It is always said that he designed most of the the Hala lamps, but, in all probability, those are false assumptions.

 The company’s origin is in Hannover, Germany.
 The name is derived from the Hannoversche Lampenfabrik GmbH, founded in 1920.
 HALA Hanover ended business in the 1960s.
 Both companies sold the same lamps and used similar catalogues.